rachan5/ECS158HW2/README.md

 ##Problem 2

+***Ray's current idea is to mirror what Matloff's doing in Quiz 2'R mandelbrot function and use OpenMP instead of RSnow***

 ### **Scheduling clauses** [(copied from wiki)](http://en.wikipedia.org/wiki/OpenMP#Scheduling_clauses)

 *schedule(type, chunk)*: This is useful if the work sharing construct is a do-loop or for-loop.
 The iteration(s) in the work sharing construct are assigned to threads according to the scheduling method defined by this clause.
 The three types of scheduling are: